Powerlearnproject/se-day1-assignment-DavidZeGreat/README.md

 Explain what software engineering is and discuss its importance in the technology industry.
 Software engineering is the systematic application of engineering methodologies and programming tools to develop sustainable softwares required to meet human needs and solve everyday life problems.
 Importance; 1.
 Telehealth 2.
 E commerce 3.
 Machine learning.
 4. Cyber security.
-5.
+5. Robotics

 Identify and describe at least three key milestones in the evolution of software engineering.
 1.The establishment of software engineering as a discipline in the 1960s.